yunho-c/Portfolio-2C/urara/tiplets-and-wristlets/+page.svelte.md

 # The Problem

-> Tip: Navigate the slide deck using the arrow keys on your keyboard :)
+> Tip: Navigate the slide deck using the ←arrow keys→ on your keyboard :)

 <iframe
     width="100%" height="100%" style="border: 1px solid rgba(0, 0, 0, 0.1); aspect-ratio: 16 / 11;"